Operation Active Endeavour

 Since October 2001, NATO ships have been patrolling the Mediterranean and monitoring shipping, boarding any suspect ships.
 Compliant boarding operations are essential to the successful continuation of the operation.
 They are limited to trying to establish whether a vessel is engaged in terrorist activity.

-Moreover, in March 2003, Active Endeavour was expanded to provide escorts through the Straits of Gibraltar to non-military ships from Alliance member states requesting them.
-This extension of the mission was designed to help prevent terrorist attacks such as those off Yemen on the USS Cole in October 2000 and on the French oil tanker Limburg two years later.
+In March 2003, OAE was expanded to provide escorts through the Straits of Gibraltar to non-military ships from Alliance member states requesting them.
+This extension of the mission – Task Force STROG (Straits of Gibraltar) – was designed to help prevent terrorist attacks such as those off Yemen on the USS Cole in October 2000 and on the French oil tanker Limburg two years later.
 The area was considered particularly vulnerable because the Straits are extremely narrow and some 3,000 commercial shipments pass through daily.
-In total, 488 ships took advantage of NATO escorts until Task Force STROG (Straits of Gibraltar) was suspended in May 2004.
-Forces remain ready to move at 30-days notice.
+In total, 488 ships took advantage of NATO escorts until this mission was suspended in May 2004.
+Forces remain ready to move at 30 days’ notice.

 Covering the entire Mediterranean

-One year later, in March 2004, as a result of the success of Active Endeavour in the Eastern Mediterranean, NATO extended its remit to the whole of the Mediterranean.
+One year later, in March 2004, as a result of the success of OAE in the Eastern Mediterranean, NATO extended its remit to the whole of the Mediterranean.

-At the June 2004 Istanbul Summit, Allied leaders decided to enhance Operation Active Endeavour (OAE).
-They also welcomed offers by Russia and Ukraine to support the operation.
+At the June 2004 Istanbul Summit, Allied leaders decided to enhance OAE.
+They also welcomed offers by partner countries to support the operation.

 An evolving operation